Shipilin/specqp/README.md

 To load all or part of the files specified in the instructions txt file together with predefined conditions type in Terminal one of the following lines

-To load all data files specified in the txt file use *filename* parameter:
+To load all data files specified in the txt file use *filenames* parameter:

-    $ python -m specqp.launcher -gui filename="/full/path/to/instructions.txt"
+    $ python -m specqp.launcher -gui filenames="/full/path/to/instructions.txt"

-To load one section of the txt file use *filename* and *section* parameters:
+To load one section of the txt file use *filenames* and *sections* parameters:

-    $ python -m specqp.launcher -gui filename="/full/path/to/instructions.txt" section=Fe2p
+    $ python -m specqp.launcher -gui filenames="/full/path/to/instructions.txt" sections=Fe2p

-To load several sections of the txt file use *sections* parameters:
+The parameters *filenames* and *sections* can be used together in different combinations:

-    $ python -m specqp.launcher -gui filename="/full/path/to/instructions.txt" sections="Fe2p;O1s"
+    $ python -m specqp.launcher -gui filenames="/full/path/to/instructions.txt" sections="Fe2p;O1s"

-To load several txt files use *filenames* parameter:

     $ python -m specqp.launcher -gui filenames="/full/path/to/instructions.txt;/full/path/to/instructions2.txt"

-The last option can be combined with *section* and *sections* parameters in the same way as shown higher above.
+    $ python -m specqp.launcher -gui filenames="/full/path/to/instructions.txt;/full/path/to/instructions2.txt" sections="Fe2p;O1s"

 Every time the program meets the specified section(s) name(s) in each txt file, it loads everything within the section(s).
 If the section name is not found, it is ignored.

+NOTE(for less experienced people): You can type all above mentioned commands in a text file and run it in Terminal by

+    $ source /full/or/relative/path/to/file.txt

+In such a way you avoid manually typing long commands in Terminal.
+You can store different command lines in the txt file hiding it from Terminal interpreter by placing th '#' sign at the beginning of the line you don't want to use

 ### Menu options